Now and then, I am restless . . .

 …..When I dropped them off at the restaurant, Simon asked me to join them for lunch.
 I parked the dolmus near the Sirkeci Railway.
 Potential fares watched me curiously.
 I felt compelled to announce it was time for lunch.

 ‘Ogle yemegi.’
 I said to them.
-And not sesame-sprinkled bread either to myself!
+And not sesame-sprinkled bread either, I said to myself!

 Simon didn’t return her volley.
-He reached in his pocket for cigarettes.
+He reached into his pocket for cigarettes.

 “Meaning?”
 He offered her one, but her eyes faded and she shook her head, balancing the rim of the glass on her tongue.
 She sipped her vodka again.
 When she spoke, her blue eyes were flambé.